phptuts/codingwithnoah/summer-camp/day-4/robot/index.md

 ![step 7](/images/summer-camp/day-4/robot/step_7b.jpg)

 8) Attach the wheel to the plastic piece.
 This will be the front of the robot.
-Before you attach the wheel make sure holes match and get a counselor to qa it.
+Before you attach the wheel make sure holes match and get an instructor to qa it.

 ![step 8](/images/summer-camp/day-4/robot/step_8a.jpg)